 - it is to a third party for the purposes of providing administrative or processing services on our behalf.
 If such disclosure is required we will take steps to ensure that the third party protects the personal information in the same way that we do and notify you of any changes to this privacy notice

-We do not routinely transfer your personal data outside of the European Economic Area (“EEA”) and we use all reasonable endeavours to select suppliers who provide assurances that personal data is stored and processed within the EEA.
-With any international cloud technology providers however (such as Microsoft and Salesforce) there is a small possibility that personal data that is stored within the EEA is accessed outside of the EEA for technical support or account assistance.
-We therefore ensure that where we use technology providers or similar suppliers who potentially access personal data from outside of the EEA we ensure that we put in place adequate measures to ensure the protection of such personal data (such as using standard contractual clauses).
+We do not routinely transfer your personal data outside of the UK or European Economic Area (“EEA”) and we use all reasonable endeavours to select suppliers who provide assurances that personal data is stored and processed within the UK or EEA.
+With any international cloud technology providers however (such as Microsoft and Salesforce) there is a small possibility that personal data that is stored within the UK or EEA is accessed outside of the UK or EEA for technical support or account assistance.
+We therefore ensure that where we use technology providers or similar suppliers who potentially access personal data from outside of the UK or EEA we ensure that we put in place adequate measures to ensure the protection of such personal data (such as international data transfer agreements).

 The right to request correction of the personal data we hold about you.
 You can have any incomplete or inaccurate data we hold about you corrected, although we may need to verify the accuracy of any new information you provide.